 The Company has issued convertible notes containing beneficial conversion features.
 One of the features is a ratchet reset provision which, in general, reduces the conversion price should the Company issue equity with an effective price per share that is lower than the stated conversion price in the note.
 The Company accounts for the fair value of the conversion feature in accordance with ASC 815- Accounting for Derivatives and Hedging and Emerging Issues Task Force ("EITF") 07-05- Determining Whether an Instrument (or Embedded Feature) Is Indexed to an Entity's Own Stock ("EITF 07-05").
 The Company carries the embedded derivative on its balance sheet at fair value and accounts for any unrealized change in fair value as a component of its results of operations.
-The Company also has a contingent liability in connection with the acquisition of Alternative Solutions, (see note 16).

-The following summarizes the Company's financial liabilities that are recorded at fair value on a recurring basis at August 31, 2020 and May 31, 2020:
+The following summarizes the Company's financial liabilities that are recorded at fair value on a recurring basis at November 30, 2020 and May 31, 2020:

-August 31, 2020
+November 30, 2020

-Level 1 Level 2 Level 3 Total
+Level 1 Leve 12 Level 3 Total

 Liabilities

 Derivative liabilities \$ - \$ - \$ - \$ -

-May 31, 202 0
+May 31, 2020

-Level 1 Level 2 Level 3 Total
+Level 1 Leve 12 Level 3 Total

-Liabilities -
+Liabilities

 Derivative liabilities \$ - \$ - \$ - \$ -